mailcow/mailcow-dockerized-docs/docs/firststeps-rp.md

 After we have the certs dumped, we'll have to reload the configs from our postfix and dovecot containers, and check the certs, you can see how [here](https://mailcow.github.io/mailcow-dockerized-docs/firststeps-ssl/#how-to-use-your-own-certificate).

-Aaand that should be it 😊, you can check if the Traefik router works fine trough Traefik's dashboard / trefik logs / accessing the setted domain trough https, or / and check HTTPS, SMTP and IMAP trough the commands shown on the page linked before.
+Aaand that should be it 😊, you can check if the Traefik router works fine trough Traefik's dashboard / traefik logs / accessing the setted domain trough https, or / and check HTTPS, SMTP and IMAP trough the commands shown on the page linked before.

 ### Optional: Post-hook script for non-mailcow ACME clients